Dirzys/ComputerScienceLargePractical/README.md

 ---ADDITIONAL VALIDATION---
 Warning shown:

+Error shown:
 - if route with only one stop found

-Error shown:
+Firstly, I was thinking that this should be a warning, however, after thinking about it more carefully I have decided to consider routes with only one stop as invalid since in case no other routes operates through this stop, if new passenger comes to this stop, he will not be able to go everywhere (destination stop cannot be the same as origin stop and no other options are available, because no other routes operates through this stop)

 - if route with same number found more than once
 - if more than one road with identical starting and ending stops found